Okay, now that’s something that can’t be ignored. Can it? I doubt that since your emails don’t reach the inbox then who is ever going to read them?

 It is important to have the consent of the recipient prior to sending messages to an Email address.
 This consent also involves adding the recipient to any ongoing and repeated communications.
 This gives a chance of not having emails considered as unwanted or abusive.

 The subscription can be at different levels

 1. Single opt-in

-The recipient should be aware of the fact about receiving the emails notification, when the address is being collected.
+The recipient should be aware of the fact about receiving the email notification when the address is being collected.

-The sender should also specify the list recipient wants to be included in.
-For example, do they want to receive email notification regarding the product they have purchased or a similar ones.
+The sender should also specify the listed recipient wants to be included.
+For example, do they want to receive an email notification regarding the product they have purchased or a similar one?
 This kind of control helps the senders to send more efficient emails reducing the chance of emails going unchecked.

-Email address should be used only got the purposes disclosed to the recipient at the time of signup.
-The email can have visual example making it more likely for the recipient to view it.
+Email addresses should be used only got the purposes disclosed to the recipient at the time of signup.
+The email can have a visual example making it more likely for the recipient to view it.

 2. Double opt-in

-The email subscription under this confirm his or her wish to be added to the mailing list twice.
+The email subscription under this confirms his or her wish to be added to the mailing list twice.
 The confirmation consist of two steps –

 - The contact fills out the form